Adoption leave changes lives.

 Employers can be eligible for statutory adoption leave and statutory adoption pay when they take time off to adopt a child.
 They may also be entitled when they have a child through a surrogacy arrangement.

 All employment rights are protected for the duration of the statutory adoption leave.
-This includes the employee’s right to pay rises, to holiday accruement, and their right to return to work.
+This includes the employee’s right to pay rises, holiday accruement, and their right to return to work.